flybywiresim/docs/docs/fbw-a32nx/feature-guides/loading-fuel-weight.md

     Trimming the aircraft for takeoff is usually optional and technically not required.
 Please reference our the [FBW Checklist](../../pilots-corner/SOP.md) to set the appropriate trim should you wish to.

-    Ideally, anything less than 25% CG is considered FWD load, and anything more than 25% is considered an AFT load.
-While opting to choose between either CG configuration (aft/fwd) please consider the information below.
+    Anything less than 25% CG is considered FWD load, and anything more than 25% is considered an AFT load.
+While opting to choose between either CG configuration (aft/fwd), please consider the information below.

     !!! info "Notes on Differing CG Configurations"

-    There are a few arguments worth considering when it comes to favoring an aft CG or fwd CG.
-Generally an aft CG would provide for better aircraft performance (lower stall speed, drag, and angle of attack for a given lift coefficient) but generally worse for pitch stability.
+    There are a few arguments worth considering when it comes to favoring an AFT CG or FWD CG.
+Generally, an AFT CG would provide for better aircraft performance (lower stall speed, drag, and angle of attack for a given lift coefficient) but generally worse for pitch stability.

-    For a smaller aircraft as the A320neo, most operators would favor an aft CG loading for fuel consumption benefits when considering the lifetime of the a fleet and how easy the benefits can be obtained.
+    For a smaller aircraft as the A320neo, most operators would favor an AFT CG loading for fuel consumption benefits when considering the lifetime of the fleet and how easy the benefits can be obtained.

 ??? info "Aircraft CG Envelopes (Click to Expand)"
     ## Aircraft CG Envelopes

     Our dynamic CG and payload chart provides the relevant visual information during the planning and execution of passenger/cargo loading.
 Fully understanding how the longitudinal CG envelope affects the aircraft is a rather long winding concept.
 Below is a great primer on understanding the chart and what the information provided indicates.

     <iframe src="https://vdocuments.net/embed/v1/aircraft-cg-envelopes.html" frameborder="0" marginwidth="0" marginheight="0" scrolling="no" style="border:1px solid #CCC;
     margin-bottom:5px;max-width: 100%; overflow: hidden; width: 100%; height: 600px;" allowfullscreen></iframe>`